arkel23/animesion/classification_tagging/README.md

 * Two fully-fledged datasets, moeImouto and DAF:re, with 173 and more than 3000 classes, respectively
 * Pre-trained models for best performing models using image size of 128x128.
 * Supporting scripts for making, visualization and stats for datasets.
-* Scripts for training from scratch, evaluation (accuracy of a model with a certain set and pretrained weights), and inference (classifies all images in `test_images/` folder)
+* Scripts for training from scratch, evaluation (accuracy of a model with a certain set and pretrained weights), and inference (classifies all images in a given (`test_images` by default) folder.

+# How to (summary)

+## Training
+Train a ViT B-16 vision only model with intermediate features aggregation classification head on DanbooruFaces for recognition:
+`python train.py --dataset_name danbooruFaces --dataset_path YOUR_PATH --model_name B_16 --image_size 128 --batch_size 64 --learning_rate_scheduler warmupCosine --pretrained --interm_features`

+Train a ViLT B-16 with tag/language tokens on DanbooruFull for recognition:
+`python train.py --dataset_name danbooruFull --dataset_path YOUR_PATH --model_name B_16 --image_size 128 --batch_size 64 --learning_rate_scheduler warmupCosine --pretrained --multimodal --max_text_seq_len 32 --tokenizer wp`

+Train a ViLT B-16 with tag/language tokens on DanbooruFull for recognition and tagging:
+`python train.py --dataset_name danbooruFull --dataset_path YOUR_PATH --model_name B_16 --image_size 128 --batch_size 16 --learning_rate_scheduler warmupCosine --pretrained --multimodal --max_text_seq_len 16 --tokenizer tag --mask_schedule full --masking_behavior constant`

+## Inference
+Load pretrained model for recognition (defaults: B-16, IS=128):
+`python inference.py --dataset_path YOUR_PATH --checkpoint_path PATH_TO_CHECKPOINT`

+Load pretrained model for recognition and tagging (defaults: B-16, max_text_seq_len=16, tokenizer='tag'):
+`python inference.py --dataset_path YOUR_PATH --checkpoint_path PATH_TO_CHECKPOINT --mode recognition_tagging`

-# How to use
+# How to use (detailed)
 The main scripts in this repo are the `train.py`, `evaluate.py` and `inference.py`.

 ## train.py